ermsdev/sliderAI/ReadMe.txt

                   - cppreference.com
                   - cplusplus.com

-Known bugs:  - No input validation (user can crash program by inputing chars where they should input ints)
+Known bugs:  - No input validation
-             -
+                  - doesn't prevent the user from putting in chars or strings etc. where they should put in ints
-             -
+                  - doesn't check for duplicates when the user inputs the layout

 If there are any special instructions to the User for executing the program.